solita/solita.github.com/_posts/2020-05-12-semi-automatic-app-versioning-xamarin-forms.md

 - Git
 ---

-After you've set up a fresh Xamarin.Forms project (_or a Solution_, as they say), you quickly learn that there's not just one place to adjust the app version, but many, and in some places they even ask for multiple _different_ versions.
-So how to tame the version number jungle in a sane way?
-I'll show you how I've done it, but first, some basics:
+Software versioning is a classic example of [Sayre's law](https://en.wikipedia.org/wiki/Sayre%27s_law), with strong proponents of their personal choice, whether it's the de-facto [Semantic Versioning](https://semver.org) or the up-and-coming [CalVer](https://calver.org), or something [completely different](https://blog.codinghorror.com/whats-in-a-version-number-anyway/).
+Personally, I think that while libraries and frameworks (and their users!) benefit most from _SemVer_, the version number of a mobile application has a bit different significance to the end user, and therefore scheme like _CalVer_ might be a very good choice.

+**But how do you implement a cross-platform mobile app versioning scheme in practice with just the bare minimum of manual labor?** This blog post has been written with Xamarin.Forms in mind but you can apply the same thinking on the other platforms as well.

-Both Android & iOS apps have two different version numbers we need to care about:
+Both Android and iOS have two different, but quite similar, special version properties we need to care about:

 1. The user-visible version string: [CFBundleShortVersionString](https://developer.apple.com/documentation/bundleresources/information_property_list/cfbundleshortversionstring) on iOS and [versionName](https://developer.android.com/studio/publish/versioning) on Android.
 On iOS it's _a string of three period-separated integers_ but Android is more liberal about it.
 To keep things simple, we can go with the iOS format on both platforms.
 This is what I'll mean with **version number** later on.